STRENGTHENING THE FOUNDATION OF MONASTIC SCIENCE EDUCATION

-The Sustainability Phase of ETSI will commence in summer 2020.
-Designed to strengthen the intellectual and logistical foundation established during the pilot and implementation phases, ETSI is now working to cultivate a new kind of scientist: monastic scholars who are leaders in scientific research and pedagogy and who embody the convergence of Tibetan Buddhism with western science research and teaching while also having an informed awareness about the points of divergence .
-During this period, ETSI will focus on transitioning from monastic science courses being taught primarily by visiting science faculty and lay Tibetan teachers to the monastic science programs becoming self-sufficient with courses taught primarily by monastics.
+The Sustainability Phase of ETSI started in summer 2020.
+Designed to strengthen the intellectual and logistical foundation established during the pilot and implementation phases, ETSI is now working to cultivate a new kind of scientists: monastic scholars who are leaders in scientific research and pedagogy and who embody the convergence of Tibetan Buddhism with western science research and teaching while also having an informed awareness about the points of divergence.
+ETSI is focusing on transitioning from monastic science courses being taught primarily by visiting science faculty and lay Tibetan teachers to the monastic science programs becoming self-sufficient with courses taught primarily by monastics.

 The launch and expansion phases of ETSI implementation set up a template for how science education could be embedded in monastic institutions while introducing a significant number of science naïve monastics to concepts and knowledge crucial for science education to take root in monastic culture.
 Now that the curriculum is fully implemented in the participating monasteries and nunneries, one of the key elements to cultivating long-term sustainability is having a sufficient number of qualified indigenous instructors.
 In the sustainability phase, ETSI will develop a group of approximately sixty monastics who will ensure that the curriculum continues to be delivered with fidelity in the monasteries year round.
 Their experiential learning as teachers will be integrated into subsequent workshops to assist them in further refining the syllabi, methods and resources they use in delivering the six-year ETSI curriculum, thus preparing them to excell as monastic science teachers.